hexagoncircle/ryan-mulligan-dev/src/blog/transition-to-the-other-side.md

 Keep in mind that there's a pre-defined order for independent transform properties.
 Stefan's article explains [the fundamental differences between transform functions and individual transforms](https://www.stefanjudis.com/blog/order-in-css-transformation-transform-functions-vs-individual-transforms/).
 Not an issue with our current examples, but something to remember when multiple individual transforms are being applied.
 {.callout}

-Check out [the demo](#the-demo) with `x` checked and the `100%` translate option selected.
+Check out [the demo](#the-demo) with `x` checked and the `percentage` option selected.
 When we click and hold the container, the element transitions the width of itself to the right.
 We can see that this percentage is based on the element's dimensions.
 While handy, it doesn't achieve our goal of moving the element all the way to the opposite side.

 ### Explicit dimensions